abelardopardo/ontask_b/docs/Install/index.rst

   0,15,30,45 * * * * python ${ONTASK_PROJECT}/src/manage.py runscript scheduler_script -v3 --traceback --script-args="-d" > [CRONTAB LOG] 2>&1

-Modify the previous scripts with the following information:
+Modify the previous script with the following information:

 - In the first line change the email address by an address to receive the notifications produced by ``crontab``.
 The server running the application